arruda/arruda.github.io/content/sharing-files-easily-with-python.md

 This will run a local server using the port 8000 to the current dir(from where you run this command).

 Then I'll you need to do is get your IP and access it in a browser from another PC, ex:
 **192.168.0.5:8000**

 And then you just navigate and download the files from the browser, simple as that!

-So if I want to share the contents of the folder: **/home/my\_user/some\_folder**, just enter this folder,
-and run the **simpleHTTTPServer** in there!
+So if I want to share the contents of the folder: **/home/my\_user/some\_folder**, just enter this folder, and run the **simpleHTTTPServer** in there!

-\[adsense\]
+:${IMAGE_TAG}

 Using an alias
 --------------